spiral/docs/components/entity.md

 }
 ```

 > You can use any valid `call_user_function` callback to describe setters.
 Please note, setters is a filter function.
-You should not execute setField inside setter method as it can be used in many places.
-Use the return filtered value instead.
+You should not execute setField inside the setter method as it can be used in many places.
+Instead use the return filtered value.

-Now, no matter how we try to assign value of desired field, it will always be set to desired value:
+Now, no matter how we try to assign the value of a desired field, it will always be set to a desired value:

 ```php
 public function index()